Oh, no—I opened Instagram before lunch again.

 In The Huffington Post, award-winning chef Marcus Samuelsson talks about how food cuts across cultures.
 Every culture in every country has its own cuisine (style of cooking) and this is what makes travel so fascinating.

-You not only get to enjoy the sights and sounds, you also know there are always new and exciting food adventures waiting for you.
+You not only get to enjoy the sights and sounds, but you also know there are always new and exciting food adventures waiting for you.

 Food is, of course, a great way to meet people and make friends.
 When people share a meal, you can be sure the discussions about food, restaurants and recipes are going to be endless.

-Food can also be a topic of conversation for small talk, especially when you’ve first met somebody or you are chatting with a business colleague.
+Plus, food can also be a topic of conversation for small talk, especially when you’ve first met somebody or you are chatting with a business colleague.

 Creativa provides premium, highly produced videos for learning English and business communication skills.
 Creativa provides entertaining videos, useful but unexpected tips, and goes beyond just English to teach you body language, intonation and specific pronunciation tips.
 Creativa is a new product from the FluentU team.

 Here’s a sample video from Creativa’s Mastering Business Video Calls in English course, which has tips for expressing yourself effectively:

 S0 what does this all mean for English learners?